SARRAF-5757/OMP-Wizard/README.md

 - [ ] Agnoster support for path block
 - [ ] Icon-less mode
 - [ ] Advanced Mode
-- [ ] Windows & Linux support
+- [x] Windows & Linux support
-- [ ] Streamlined setup process for all platforms
+- [ ] Unified and streamlined setup process for all platforms
 - [ ] More customization!

 ## References